Integrating Reinforcement Learning with Visual Generative Models: Foundations and Advances

 \subsection{Future Work}

-The convergence of reinforcement learning and generative modeling is reshaping how we think about generation—not as a static mapping from input to output, but as an interactive, iterative, and goal-driven process.
+The convergence of RL and generative modeling is reshaping how we think about generation—not as a static mapping from input to output, but as an interactive, iterative, and goal-driven process.
 As generative systems become more autonomous and user-facing, the ability to learn from feedback, optimize complex objectives, and adapt to diverse preferences will be indispensable.
-Reinforcement learning provides the theoretical tools and algorithmic foundations to meet these demands.
+RL provides the theoretical tools and algorithmic foundations to meet these demands.